nickocruzm/Chess/README.md

 Derrason Towery: https://github.com/Dtowe002<br>
 Maya Treves: https://github.com/mtgym2<br>

-## Project Overview
-- Project is written in C++
-- Developed a basic chess application.
-- Providing GUI and CLI
-- User input is given using 1 of 2 methods. (examples given below)
-	- Through command line, using standard chess notation
-	- Point and click method through the Graphical User interface
-- User(s) has the option to play against one another or computer.
-- Documentation below provides a further insights to project design.

 ## Installation/Usage
 1. Clone the repository, be sure to clone the SFML submodule recursively.
 2. Run `cmake .` in the root of the repo to generate the makefile.